MicrosoftDocs/azure-media-services/media-services/latest/architecture-azure-ad-content-protection.md

 ## Prerequisites

 The following latest technology versions and concepts are used.
-It's recommended that you become familiar with them before beginning this tutorial.
+Be sure you are familiar with them before beginning this tutorial.

 ### Prerequisite knowledge

-It is optional but recommended that you are familiar with the following concepts before beginning this tutorial:
+Be sure you are familiar with the following concepts before beginning this tutorial:

 * Digital Rights Management (DRM)
 * [Azure Media Services (AMS) v3](./media-services-overview.md)